triton-inference-server/vllm_backend/docs/llama_multi_lora_tutorial.md

     └── config.pbtxt
 ```

+---

-Now, you have finished the basic deployment, and the file path should look like this:
+Now, you have finished the basic deployment, and the file structure should look like this:

 ```
 vllm_workspace
 ├── weights
 │   ├── backbone
 │   │   └── llama-7b-hf
 │   └── loras
 │       ├── alpaca-lora-7b
 │       └── bactrian-x-llama-lora-7b